sudoyashi/Joshis-Garage/_posts/2024-03-08-compression.markdown

 categories: personal
 image: /cabby/aba/check-engine.jpg
 ---
 Inconsistent compression across the board.
 But why?
 Let's check the block and head.

 ## Checking the engine

-We're starting with the block since we still have the engine mostly assembled.
-We'd be wasting time disassembling the long block to test the head first.
-Tested on a warm January 15, 2024.
+We're starting with testing the block on a warm January 15, 2024.
 At this point, no repairs or replacement were made to the engine.
 Gaskets, head bolts, and timing components as found.
-We did a bench compression test by connecting the transmission and powering the starter with a battery.
-Then we manually triggered the starter with a wire going to the starter solenoid and battery positive.
+I did a bench compression test by connecting the transmission and powering the starter with a battery, then we manually triggered the starter with a wire going to the starter solenoid and battery positive.

 ### Control results